biolink/biolink-model/docs/chemically_similar_to.md

 {: .translator_minimal-subset-label }

-holds between one chemical substances and another that it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
+holds between one small molecule entity and another that it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.

 URI: [biolink:chemically_similar_to](https://w3id.org/biolink/vocab/chemically_similar_to)